danzhang77/danzhang77.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the [Department of Computer Science at Stony Brook University](https://www.cs.stonybrook.edu/), where I'm advised by [Prof. Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/) and [Prof. IV Ramakrishnan](https://www.cs.stonybrook.edu/people/faculty/ivramakrishnan).
-My research interests lie in the area of Human-AI interaction, data science and accessibility, with a primary focus on intelligent text entry techniques.
-I'm delicated to developing AI systems that enhance usability and promote inclusivity in digital environment.
+My research interests lie in the area of Human-AI interaction, data science, and accessibility, with a primary focus on intelligent text entry techniques.
+I'm dedicated to developing AI systems that enhance usability and promote inclusivity in a digital environment.
 Currently, I am working on developing LLM-based typing systems on smartphones.

 I earned my B.S. in computer science from [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
 Then I received my M.S. in computer science from Stony Brook University ([SUNY Korea campus](https://www.sunykorea.ac.kr/en/)).
 Please refer to my [CV page](https://danzhang77.github.io/files/CV_base.pdf) for detailed information.